Last Updated on April 26, 2026

 To explore the full menu and discover the current theme, head over to the website.

 With multiple locations throughout London, Café Concerto provides a sophisticated afternoon tea without the high-end price tag.
-Their traditional tea includes all the classics—scones, sandwiches, and cakes—served with a pot of tea for just over £30 per person.
+Their traditional tea includes all the classics—scones, sandwiches, and cakes—served with a pot of tea for just around £36.95 per person.

 Browns in Covent Garden